Burmese–Siamese War (1547–1549): Rise of Toungoo Dynasty

-Burma in the 15th century was divided into four principal power centers: the Ava Kingdom in present-day central Burma, the Hanthawaddy Kingdom on the southern coast, the Mrauk-U Kingdom (Arakan) in the west, and various Shan States in the east and the north.
+Burma in the 15th century was divided into four principal power centers: the Ava Kingdom in present-day central Burma, the Mon-speaking Hanthawaddy kingdom on the southern coast, the Mrauk-U Kingdom (Arakan) in the west, and various Shan States in the east and the north.
 Beginning in the 1480s, Ava began to disintegrate into even smaller kingdoms.
 By the early 15th century, Ava's former vassals—Mohnyin (and its allies Confederation of Shan States) in the north and the Prome Kingdom (Pyay) in the south—were regularly raiding their former overlord's territory with increasing frequency and intensity.

 During this period of tumult, Mingyi Nyo, then governor of Toungoo (Taungoo), a small region located at the southeastern corner of Ava Kingdom also declared independence in 1510, and largely stayed out of the internecine fighting in the following years.
 When Ava fell to the combined forces of the Confederation and Prome in 1527, many people fled to Toungoo, the only region in Upper Burma at peace.

 In 1530, Mingyi Nyo's son 14-year-old Tabinshwehti succeeded him as king.
 Toungoo's stability continued to attract manpower from the surrounding regions, especially after 1533 when the Confederation sacked its erstwhile ally Prome.
 The tiny Toungoo was now the only ethnic Burman-led kingdom, and one surrounded by much larger kingdoms.
 Fortunately for Toungoo, the Confederation was distracted by internal leadership disputes, and Hanthawaddy, then the most powerful kingdom of all post-Pagan kingdoms, was weakly led.
 Tabinshwehti decided not to wait until the larger kingdoms' attention turned to him.

 In 1534, Tabinshwehti and his deputy Bayinnaung, then a couple of 18-year-olds, launched their first military campaign against Hanthawaddy.
 It was the first of a series of wars by Toungoo that would engulf western and central mainland Southeast Asia for the next 80 years.
 In 1538–1539, the upstart kingdom captured Hanthawaddy's capital Pegu (Bago), and in May 1541, Martaban (Mottama) and Moulmein (Mawlamyaing).
 Significantly, for the first time, the Burmese and the Siamese shared a common border in the upper-Tenasserim coast.

 For the next six years, Toungoo was busy fighting against Hanthawaddy's allies: Prome (1542), the Confederation (1542–1544), and Prome's ally Mrauk-U (1546–1547).
 On the eve of the Siamese war, in 1547, Toungoo controlled a Lower Burma region from Pagan (Bagan) in the north to Moulmein in the south.